rsocket/rsocket/Protocol.md

 ### Resume Operation

-All ERROR frames sent MUST be CONNECTION_ERROR or CONNECTION_ERROR_NO_RETRY error code.
+All ERROR frames sent MUST be CONNECTION_ERROR or REJECTED_RESUME error code.

 Client side resumption operation starts when the client desires to try to resume and starts a new transport connection.
 The operation then proceeds as the following:

 * Client sends RESUME frame.
 The client must NOT send any other frame types until resumption succeeds.
 The RESUME Identification Token MUST be the token used in the original SETUP frame.
 The RESUME Last Received Position field MUST be the last successfully received implied position from the server.
 * Client waits for either a RESUME_OK or ERROR frame from the server.
-* On receiving an ERROR frame, the client MUST NOT attempt resumption again if the error code was CONNECTION_ERROR_NO_RETRY.
+* On receiving an ERROR frame, the client MUST NOT attempt resumption again if the error code was REJECTED_RESUME.
 * On receiving a RESUME_OK, the client:
     * MUST assume that the next REQUEST, CANCEL, ERROR, and RESPONSE frames have an implied position commencing from the last implied positions
     * MAY retransmit *all* REQUEST, CANCEL, ERROR, and RESPONSE frames starting at the RESUME_OK Last Received Position field value from the server.